cdapio/cdap/cdap-docs/_common/_source/index.rst

 - |users-manual|_

   - **Big Data without Big Development:** How to use CDAP "out-of-the-box" to solve problems and use cases
+  - **Introduction to Application Templates:** A blueprint that can be configured for creating Adapters
+  - **ETL:** Making performing ETL possible without writing code (Beta)

 .. |developers-manual| replace:: **Developers’ Manual:**